 (B) Deferred Verification.
-Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits and 6,000 or more deficits in LRT-CBTS during the prior calendar year.
+Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits for fuel transaction types identified in section 95500(c)(1)(A) through (C), or 10,000 or more credits for if fuel transaction types identified in section 95500(c)(1)(D) through (E), are reported, and also do not result in 6,000 or more deficits in LRT-CBTS during the prior calendar year.